Be called back

 What's more, most of the people whose images are collected are completely unaware that they are concerned.

-After having had quite a few complaints from several people about this subject, the CNIL (National Commission for Information Technology and Civil Liberties) decided to open an investigation.
-Several breaches of the GDPR were therefore discovered by the CNIL (National Commission for Information Technology and Civil Liberties) , namely:
+After receiving a number of complaints from several people regarding this issue, the CNIL (National Commission for Information Technology and Civil Liberties) launch an investigation.
+Several violations of the GDPR were therefore discovered by the CNIL (National Commission for Information Technology and Civil Liberties) :

 Following this, the CNIL (National Commission for Information Technology and Civil Liberties) decided to issue a formal notice to Clearview AI on November 26 to stop collecting data located on French territory without legal basis and to make it easier for data subjects to exercise their rights.